developerSid/AwesomeJavaLibraryExamples/README.md

 To run the example

-1. java -cp JodaTime/build/libs/JodaTime.jar org.devict.jlib.jodatime.CalcluateOperationalPeriodBasedOnConfigurableDaysOfTheWeek
+1. java -cp JodaTime/build/libs/JodaTime.jar org.devict.jlib.jodatime.CalculateOperationalPeriodBasedOnConfigurableDaysOfTheWeek
    1. Note: This example shows how to manipulate Joda-Time objects by calculating an operational week based on a start day of Wednesday and an end day of
       Tuesday